 - (1) If staff reductions become necessary, management shall enter into discussions with the Union Representatives as early as possible.
 Wherever possible, staff reductions shall take the form of retirements and voluntary measures.
 If the company's management finds that it cannot take into consideration the Union Representatives' arguments, it must provide the reasons for its view.
 A minute book shall be kept of the discussions, and the minutes shall be signed by both parties. - (2) If management decides to issue the notices of termination, management and the Union Representatives shall discuss the decision with a view to limiting the extent of the notices of termination, and to remedying the negative effects hereof. - (3) One way of remedying the negative effects could be by agreeing a severance pay scheme for the affected employees.
 The parties recommend that such an agreement should be entered into.
-Management and the Union Representatives may be assisted by the central bargaining parties.
+Management and the Union Representatives may be assisted by Finance Norway and Finance Sector Union of Norway.

-§ 14-2 Notice of Termination based on the Company's Situation
+§ 14-2 Notice of Termination Based on the Company's Situation workers.

-- (1) Notices of termination that are based on the company's situation cannot take effect until, at the earliest, two months after the decision on terminations was made. - (2) In the event of notices of termination due to restructuring/downsizing, the employees' seniority in the company shall be followed, other things being equal.
-In this regard, the company has a special responsibility towards older workers.
 Before notices of termination are issued, the selection criteria must be discussed with the Union Representatives.

+- Notices of termination that are based on the company's situation cannot take effect until, at the earliest, two months after the decision on terminations was made. - (2) In the event of notices of termination due to restructuring/downsizing, the employees' seniority in the company shall be followed, other things being equal.
+In this regard, the company has a special responsibility towards older